KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/Report.md

 > The results show that the **highest raw computational performance** is achieved at the maximum turbo frequency of 3.5 GHz.
 However, **optimal energy efficiency**—defined as the highest ratio of timesteps per second per Watt—is achieved at 2.0 GHz, highlighting the inherent trade-off between performance and power consumption.
 While higher frequencies deliver faster simulation results, they consume disproportionately more energy, making moderate frequencies more favorable for energy-aware HPC operation.

+--

+# 4. Benchmark Configurations and Optimization Strategies

+Before exploring the specific configurations used in this study, it is important to understand the context and objectives of our benchmarking experiments.
+The primary goal was to evaluate how different hardware and software settings influence both computational performance and energy efficiency for high-performance computing (HPC) applications.
+By systematically adjusting CPU frequency, solver parameters, parallel decomposition strategies, and I/O practices, we aimed to identify configurations that either maximize raw computational speed or optimize energy usage.
+The following sections detail the **performance-oriented configuration**, which focuses on achieving the fastest possible simulation times, highlighting the trade-offs between speed and power consumption in practical HPC workloads.

 ## 4.1 Performance-Oriented Configuration

-In high-performance computing (HPC) research, some experiments prioritize **maximizing computational speed and simulation throughput**.
-This configuration focuses on achieving the shortest runtime and the highest performance possible, often at the cost of increased power consumption.
+In high-performance computing (HPC) research, some experiments prioritize **maximizing computational speed and simulation throughput**. ration focuses on achieving the shortest runtime and the highest performance possible, often at the cost of increased power consumption.
 It is particularly useful when runtime is critical, such as large-scale simulations or time-sensitive studies.

 ### 4.1.1 Maximum CPU Frequency
 Running the CPU at its maximum frequency ensures that each core delivers the highest computational throughput.